liuyehcf/BlogSource/_unposts/Interview.md

 **Killing Features:**

+## 2.6 Questions

+1. Killing Features
     1. MPP (Massively Parallel Processing) Distributed Execution
         * Performance & Resource Utilization
         * Scalability
     1. Pipeline Parallel Execution Framework
+        * High cpu utilization
+        * Lower the overhead of scheduling
+        * Automatically set the parallelism
     1. Vectorized Execution
+        * Column-wise storage
+        * Column-wise execution, provide opportunities for SIMD optimizations
     1. CBO (Cost-Based Optimizer) Optimization
+        * Transformation rules
+        * Implementation rules
     1. Global Runtime Filter
+        * In filter
+        * Bloom Filter
+        * Max/Min Filter
     1. Metadata Cache
     1. Local Data Cache
+        * Improve IO efficiency
     1. Materialized View

-## 2.6 Questions
+        * Transparent accelerating
 1. Why are you refactoring the subquery transformation process?
     * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification
     * After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations